 Negotiation Exercise #1: Employing an Employer

-One of the best ways to hone your negotiation skills is by doing a role-playing exercise.
+Engaging in role-playing exercises is a beneficial method to enhance your negotiation abilities, which can be further improved by attending negotiation courses.
 Rope in your friend(s) or a family member(s) for some help.
 Make them your employers, and schedule mock interviews.
 From how to enter the room to salary negotiations, these interviews should cover everything.